tweag/ormolu/README.md

 [![CircleCI](https://circleci.com/gh/tweag/ormolu/tree/master.svg?style=svg&circle-token=cfd37a39265561eb44e608f97cf953cb2a394c03)](https://circleci.com/gh/tweag/ormolu/tree/master)

 Ormolu is a formatter for Haskell source code.
-The project was created with the following features in mind:
+The project was created with the following goals in mind:

 * Using GHC's own parser to avoid parsing problems caused by [`haskell-src-exts`][haskell-src-exts].